byteit101/subspawn/README.md

 -----------
 For now, subspawn uses hard dependencies, but this may change.

+Using JRuby 9.4 or later?
+A compatible version of SubSpawn is already installed!

 For POSIX systems (MacOS, Linux, etc...):
 ```
 $ gem install subspawn subspawn-posix